rmschick/fetch-challenge/README.md

         Transaction:
                 From what I know of industry standard/testing with the experience I have I decided to go with Postman for the POST method when it came to transaction.
 It's easy, quick, and gives a developer more testing tools and insight into what really is going on.
 I believe its more true to what backend development would be in a company than to retrieve information from the URL or user without a frontend.

-                To add transactions to the web server, start and run the web service and open up Postman and create a new workspace
+                To add transactions to the web server, start and run the web service, open up Postman, and create a new workspace

                 In the input line marked 'Enter request URL' enter 'localhost:3000/transaction'